-- The primary purpose of this assessment is for the determination of noncancer risk associated with exogenous oral or inhalation exposure to methanol that add to endogenous background levels.
-However, because background methanol levels can impact model parameter estimation and internal dose predictions, the PBPK models developed for this assessment incorporate a zero-order liver infusion term for methanol designed to approximate reported - May 2013 background levels.
-The PBPK model estimate of background levels was then subtracted for 1 2 benchmark dose (BMD) modeling.
-For example, when the metric is blood AUC, BMD analysis used the PBPK-predicted difference, AUC (exposed rats) - AUC (control rats), as the dose 3 metric.
-In short the level of effect was correlated with the internal dose above background in the 4 test animal (POD{AUC}).
-The human PBPK model was then used to estimate the human equivalent 5 oral dose (POD{HED}) or inhalation concentration (POD{HEC}) associated with this internal dose.
-To 6 7 do this, the human PBPK model used an average endogenous level of 1.5 mg/L (except when study specific data were available during model calibration) and the POD{HED} or POD{HEC} was 8 selected such that the predicted increase in human blood levels over this background matched the 9 10 POD{AUC}.
+The primary purpose of this assessment is for the determination of noncancer risk associated with exogenous oral or inhalation exposure to methanol that add to background levels of methanol derived from a diet that includes fruits and vegetables.
+However, because background methanol levels can impact model parameter estimation and internal dose predictions, the PBPK models developed for this assessment incorporate a zero-order liver

+- infusion term for methanol designed to approximate reported background levels.
+The PBPK - 2 model estimate of background levels was then subtracted for benchmark dose (BMD) modeling. - For example, when the metric is blood AUC, BMD analysis used the PBPK-predicted difference, - 4 AUC (exposed rats) AUC (control rats), as the dose metric.
+In short the level of effect was - 5 correlated with the internal dose above background in the test animal (POD{AUC}).
+The human - 6 PBPK model was then used to estimate the human equivalent oral dose (POD{HED}) or inhalation - 7 concentration (POD{HEC}) associated with this internal dose.
+To do this, the human PBPK model - 8 used an upper bound background level (discussed in Section 5.3.6) of 2.5 mg/L (except when - 9 study specific data were available during model calibration) and the POD{HED} or POD{HEC} was - selected such that the predicted increase in human blood levels over this background matched the - 11 POD{AUC}.